Japan (Day 8) – Kyoto, Part 1

 Pretty flowers by the road!

 Back in Tokyo, our main form of transport was the subway and the occasional indecently-priced cab rides; we never rode the bus once.
-But here in Kyoto, the bus system was so intuitive and uncomplicated that it became the only form of transport that we used! (this is the Adobe PDF bus route map that we used over the two days, with illustrations and color coded bus routes!)
+But here in Kyoto, the bus system was so intuitive and uncomplicated that it became the only form of transport that we used! (this is the Adobe PDF bus route map that we used over the two days, with illustrations and colour coded bus routes!)

 Notice anything out of the norm in this photograph below?